mvolkmann/blog/src/swift/xctest.md

 1. Edit the provided `.swift` files in the new target.

+## Target Membership

+By default the test targets do not have access to source files defined in the main target.
+To make a source file available to a test target:

+- Select the source file in the Project Navigator.
+- Open the Inspector panel on the right.
+- Select the "File Inspector" tab (first one).
+- Under "Target Membership", check the checkbox for each test target that needs to access the source file.

 ## Implementing Tests

 For each set of related test methods: